jessesosmena/blog-codeIgniter-3/readme.rst

 $db['default']['dbdriver'] = 'mysql';

-Configure the .htaccess / RewriteBase value
+Set .htaccess / RewriteBase property value

-RewriteBase / write here the name of the folder
+RewriteBase / name of the project folder

-start XAMPP browse to localhost/ name of the folder
+Start XAMPP browse to localhost/ name of the project folder